Franz Brentano (1838-1917)

 In the second half of the 19th century the question of the objective character of logic, ethics and aesthetics became a much-contested issue in philosophy.
 Brentano’s answer to this question is guided by a grand idea: In these disciplines, the theoretical principles of psychology find their application.
 The domain of application is fixed in each case by one of the three fundamental classes of mental phenomena: logic is the art of making correct judgements, notably judgements inferred from other judgements; ethics deals with attitudes of interest, such as emotional and volitional acts, which direct us to what is good; while aesthetics examines presentations and our pleasure in having them, which makes us acquainted with what is beautiful.

 Brentano thus places psychology at the base of what appears to be a philosophical system.
-The idea of such a system, however, was severely criticized by Husserl, who accused Brentano of “psychologism.”
+The idea of such a system, however, was severely criticized by Husserl, who accused Brentano of psychologism.
 From the point of view of logic, this accusation weighs heavily since Brentano transforms the laws of logic into laws of correct thinking.
 But the objection here is a general one.
-It can also be used to deny that ethics should be based on moral psychology, and that aesthetics should be based on the psychology of concept acquisition.
+It can also be used to deny that ethics should be based on moral psychology, and that aesthetics should be based on the psychology of imagination.
 If Brentano has a good answer to Husserl, it must be a general one.

 a.
 A Philosophical System